zkturman/UnderGrove/README.md

 ## [Play Game](https://zkturman.github.io/UnderGrove/)

 As of 18 August, changes are made to the game on a daily basis.
-The current version of the game is __v0.53__.
+The current version of the game is __v0.54__.

 ---

+### Change Log v0.54
+  - Dungeon Editor
+    - Updated about message
+    - Added JS clipboard functionality to work in-browser
+  - Dungeon Player
+    - Decrease size of procedurally generated rooms

 ### Change Log v0.53
  - Dungeon Player